Hbg1010/Break-Mod-Geode/README.md

 This mod reminds you to take breaks while playing levels or using the editor!

+Todo:
+- audio engine not working
+- add a sound for popup
+- add animation for menu button
+- pause layer super screwed up
+- add information on settins + descriptions
 <img src="logo.png" width="150" alt="the mod's logo" />